Terms & Conditions, and Other Information

 We have an accessible camping area and disabled parking.
 Qualifying personal assistants are entitled to a free ticket.
 See here.

-The ground is farmland and so is not without its bumps, and some of it will be difficult to traverse.
+The ground is farmland and so is not without its bumps, and some of it may be difficult to traverse.
 Stewards will be able to help in emergencies.

 Campsite access is only available to those with a Weekend or Weekend Extra ticket and a separate camping pass.

-You can upgrade you camping to "glamping" with Tee & Toast here.
-You still need to buy a festival ticket and a camping pass (large) in order to glamp.
+You can upgrade you camping to "glamping" see here.
+You still need to buy a festival ticket and a camping pass in order to glamp.

 Showers and proper flush toilets are conveniently situated.